Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - APT Foundation, New Haven

 As a substance abuse counselor in Connecticut, you’ll be at the forefront of helping individuals and families overcome addiction, contributing to healthier communities throughout the state.
+For more information about career paths in this field, explore our substance abuse counselor careers guide.

 Substance Abuse Counselor Salary in Bridgeport, New Haven, and Throughout Connecticut